excommunicades/EventApp/README.md

 # Running Tests ♻️

-To run the test suite using pytest, you can use the test service defined in the docker-compose.yml file.
+You can use the test service defined in the docker-compose.yml file.
 This service will build the image and execute the tests in an isolated environment.

 **Execute the tests:** ```docker-compose run test```